demisjohn/nk.py/README.md

 # nk.py
 File containing refractive indices of many common optical films from the U.C.
-Santa Barbara Nanofabrication Facility, for use python scripts.
+Santa Barbara Nanofabrication Facility, for use in python scripts.